Good Quality: The Routinisation of Sperm Banking in China

 Despite selective recruitment, only 10 to 30 percent are accepted as sperm donors.
 Beyond this, 40 to 60 percent of submitted samples may be rejected from qualified donors because they don't meet quality criteria, and there is a five-woman pregnancy limit.
 In the clinic described, over 100 samples are handled by andrology each day.
 The work involved in sperm banking on this scale is breathtaking.
 An integral part of sperm banking in China has necessarily been development of a high-throughput approach, both in the laboratory and clinic.

-Finally, an intriguing part of Professor Wahlberg's commentary is the phenomenon of a generation of single children following the one-child policy.
+Finally, an intriguing part of Dr Wahlberg's commentary is the phenomenon of a generation of single children following the one-child policy.
 Intense competition among one-child cohorts (currently in their 20s and 30s) for university places, top jobs and even partners has not only resulted in reproductive deferral, but also family planning practices that may contribute to infertility (for example, termination of pregnancy).

 And while social sperm freezing is available for both single and married men, social egg freezing is not an option for Chinese women.
 The exponential rise in demand for fertility treatment in China is therefore set to continue.

 'Good Quality' offers candid descriptions of donor recruitment, screening and philosophy towards routinisation of sperm banking in China.
 It is an enlightening read, not least because it considers the background to fertility treatment in China, as well as the unique style and scaling developed in response to mass demand.
-The idea of 'improving population quality' is not a concept shared by donor sperm programmes in the UK, but Professor Wahlberg describes some notable similarities to UK practice.
+The idea of 'improving population quality' is not a concept shared by donor sperm programmes in the UK, but Dr Wahlberg describes some notable similarities to UK practice.

 Indeed, his book conveys many messages applicable to donor recruitment and sample quality for any clinic undertaking sperm banking: donor recruitment appears to be most effective through word-of-mouth or personal contact with those who champion the cause, embarrassment and lack of familiarity may dissuade individuals even if they are highly motivated to donate, and clinic feedback is valued by those eventually deemed unsuitable to become donors.